Anomaly Detection

 Skyline Pattern Monitor

 The Skyline Pattern monitor uses a proprietary ‘skyline’ algorithm to detect unusual spikes in logs with negative sentiment.
-Log patterns for a particular source (e.g. a Kubernetes namespace or controller) are analyzed in aggregate, and an alert will be triggered if there is an usual spike in either the total number of log messages with negative sentiment, or the number of unique negative patterns detected.
+Log patterns for a particular source (e.g. a Kubernetes namespace or controller) are analyzed in aggregate, and an alert will be triggered if there is an unusual spike in either the total number of log messages with negative sentiment, or the number of unique negative patterns detected.

 The algorithm is tuned to reduce false positives by accounting for repeated patterns (e.g. logs that result from a daily/weekly/monthly batch job) as well as normal fluctuations in log volume (e.g. increased traffic to a website during daytime hours).